alxfed/alxfed.github.io/_posts/2020-02-15-A-couple-of-practical-questions-about-ML.markdown

 point-sized 'photon' in Einstein's speculation.<br>
 &nbsp;&nbsp;&nbsp;&nbsp;This will not work with the 'objects' that we finally found the way to
 describe: language, game of chess as a whole, vision.
 It's more or less obvious that the 'trained' models are this type of description.
-The complexity of description is now too high to express it in analytical formulas that can be further manipulated into other tautologies.
+In a certain way it is 'meta' related to any particular instance of a process: a phrase or a particular game of chess with a position of pieces on the board.
+The complexity of this meta description is now too high to express it in analytical formulas that can be further manipulated into other tautologies.
+Formulas were for particular instances.
 So, what do we do now?
 <br><br>Later.